gallery

 (3) D. stenoptera, which occur primarily on Molokaʻi and scattered sites on Oʻahu (tree-sized), have the largest capsules of the three species and are strongly inflated, 4-winged and wings are short, almost wingless.
 Apparently these plants are/were found on Lānaʻi and West Maui (two records).
 [Joel Lau, Botanist]

-This is a favorite food plant for the Blackburn butterly (Udara blackburni) caterpillars, one of two endemic Hawaiian butterflies, as well as the strikingly gem-like koa bug (Coleotichus blackburniae).
+This is a favorite food plant for the Blackburn butterly (Udara blackburni) caterpillars, one of two endemic Hawaiian butterflies, as well as the striking gem-like koa bug (Coleotichus blackburniae).
 [8]

 The seeds were a food source for the Hopue or Greater koa-finch (Rhodacanthus palmeri).
 This beautiful bright orange and green honeycreeper was a native of the koa forests of the Kona and Kaʻū districts of Hawaiʻi Island, but is now extinct.
 [12]

-ʻAʻaliʻi is one of the few native Hawaiian plants that can endure fires and a pioneer, or returning, plant over burned areas.
+ʻAʻaliʻi is one of the few native Hawaiian plants that can endure fires and is a pioneer plant, that is, seeds survive and plants will return to the burned areas.
 [8]

 Early Hawaiian Use